vaxity1829/VaxiSols/README.md

 Design influences (no wholesale code copies) include community macros such as FishSol-style fishing loops, Noteab-style log ideas, and MultiScope-style webhook/log naming.
 Upstream clone helper: `scripts\clone_references.ps1` — see `reference/README.md` when present.

----

-## License

-No license file is bundled by default; add one (e.g. MIT) when you publish if you want standard open-source terms.